 Herbs are an essential part of Assyrian cuisine, as well as many other Middle Eastern cuisines, and we often use them with reckless abandon.
 So learning how to chop them efficiently is essential, especially if you don’t want to spend the entire afternoon prepping ingredients for a big batch of tabbouleh.

-Before watching the videos below, I highly suggest reading my “how to slice” post, which will tell you everything you need to know before reading this one.
-I’ll attach the original slicing video below too, for anyone who wants a slowed-down explanation of “guiding the knife with your knuckles,” which is very important here too.
+Before watching the herb chopping video below, I highly suggest reading my “how to slice” post, which will tell you everything you need to know before reading this one.
+That post features another helpful video, for anyone who wants a slowed-down explanation of “guiding the knife with your knuckles,” which is very important here too.

 how to chop herbs